“I am in the wrong place”

-We tell ourselves, “We are in the wrong place”.
 This may be true or it may not be.
 Only time will tell.
-The problem is we come to the conclusion that we are in the wrong place far too soon.
-The minute trouble arises we start updating our resumes.
+The problem is you come to the conclusion that you are in the wrong place far too soon.
+The minute trouble arises you start updating your resume.
 Wrong move.

 In psychological terms, we choose fight or flight; but spiritually there is another option, we submit.
 Jesus neither ran nor fought when when faced with his destiny.

 Jesus himself said He could could have called down legions of angels (Matthew 26:53) and destroy all who opposed Him, but He didn’t.
 He also didn’t run and hide.
 When the Pharisees and the soldiers came for him in the Garden, Peter was quick to violence, but Jesus call Him out on it and healed the man Peter wounded.

 Jesus said, “Have you come out with swords and clubs to arrest Me as you would an outlaw?
 Every day I sat teaching in the temple courts, and you did not arrest Me.”
 Jesus wasn’t hiding or running, but too many youth pastors have a low threshold of pain and running to the next church seems like the better bet.

 I was the fighter.
 I was fired from two churches, not for immorality our wrong doing, but because I just don’t like running.
 I’m not saying I was right, but that was just my default.
 I could have been patient, sucked it up, and learned something, but hardheadedness prevailed.

 How To Kill This Excuse: Determined Patience